baphled/code_test/README.md

 # Make it Cheaper Code Test

-#### 1. Fork this project to you git
+#### 1. Fork this project to your github

 #### 2. Do the test
 - Api Documentation on http://mic-leads.dev-test.makeiteasy.com/api/v1/docs
 - Copy/paste .env.example to .env
-- Cetup Api token provide by Make It Cheaper
+- Setup Api token provide by Make It Cheaper
 - `bundle install`
 - `rails s`

 #### 3. When finish provide:
-- Git url to allow us reading/run code
+- Git url to allow us reading/run code or create a Pull Request
-- The token used (to find you leads in your databases)
-- **Bonus only**: Url of the app (in case you have deploy your app in the cloud)

 #### 4. Your app must start with:
 - `bundle install`